Eyebar: Advantages of use

 Eyebars were created during the early 1900s where the cost of steel was high.
 The creation of the eyebar provided a simple solution to lessening the amount of steel needed in a bridge.
 Using a pin and eye method less stress would theoretically be placed on the joining members.

 Problems in use

 Issues occur for the following reasons:

 Improper fabrication

 A bar may not be made properly due to bad casting, if steel, or not being hammered properly, if iron.
 This error is evident in points where the head has snapped off from the bar or the head has cracked across from a pin hole to the exterior side.

-Insufficient layering
+Insufficient redundancy

-Eye bars when placed as supports in bridges are not layered enough.
-Consider the catastrophe of Silver Bridge.
-This was an instance where only 2 eyebars were paired together as supports in the chain.
-It was more common practice to use 4 eye bars pinned together.
-If one eyebar failed, 3 more would be able to split the load rather than just the single eyebar left.
-In the case of Silver bridge the remaining eye bar also broke which caused the bridge to collapse.
+When a small number of eyebars serve as supports in bridges, the failure of one eyebar may overload the remaining ones.
+For example, the Silver Bridge failed because a chain contained only two eyebars paired together.
+When one failed, the load on the remaining eyebar was so high that it also failed, causing the bridge to collapse.
+It was more common practice to use four eyebars pinned together.
+If one eyebar failed, the other three would split the load, making a catastrophic failure less likely.